trynthink/scout/docs/tutorials.rst

    {...
-    "_description": "LED troffers for commercial modular dropped ceiling grids that are a replacement for the entire troffer luminaire for linear fluorescent bulbs, not a retrofit kit or linear LED bulbs that slot into existing troffers.", "_notes": "Energy performance is specified for the luminare, not the base lamp.", ...}
+    "_description": "LED troffers for commercial modular dropped ceiling grids that are a replacement for the entire troffer luminaire for linear fluorescent bulbs, not a retrofit kit or linear LED bulbs that slot into existing troffers.", "_notes": "Energy performance is specified for the luminaire, not the base lamp.", ...}

 Basic contact information regarding the author of a new ECM should be added to the fields under the "_added_by" key. ::